Rosenberg lab at Stanford University

 Lily Agranat-Tamir, postdoc.
 Lily completed her B.Sc. in Mathematics, her M.S. in Genetics, and separate Ph.D. degrees in Molecular Biology and Statistics, all at the Hebrew University of Jerusalem.
 In her most recent work, Lily has pursued statistical population genetics, with an emphasis on population-genomic data analysis.
 Her work includes a large study of the ancient genomics of the Levant region, and she is the author of LINADMIX, a program for analyzing admixture in modern populations in terms of contributions of ancient populations.
 In the lab, Lily's research interests focus on population-genetic models and statistics, particularly on admixture, genealogical models, and identity by descent.
 (Dec 2021 - present)

 Kennedy Agwamba, postdoc.
 Kennedy completed his B.S. in Mathematical & Computational Biology at Harvey Mudd College in 2016 and his Ph.D. in Computational Biology at the University of California, Berkeley.
-His PhD work covered computational and empirical population genetics of the human-commensal rodent, Mus mus domesticus, analyzing its demographic history through transatlantic migrations from Europe to the Americas.
+His PhD work covered computational and empirical population genetics of the human-commensal rodent, Mus musculus domesticus, analyzing its demographic history through transatlantic migrations from Europe to the Americas.
 Kennedy's research in the lab focuses on population genetics of genetic admixture, with a focus on computational methods and human populations.
 (June 2024 - present)

 Daniel Bauman, PhD rotation student (Computational and Mathematical Engineering Ph.D. program).
 Daniel received a B.A. in Mathematics from Princeton University in 2023.
 His undergraduate research focused on mathematical modeling in biology, considering topics such as evolutionary game theory, spatial modeling of soil nutrients and nitrogen fixation, and ecological competition.
 In the lab, Daniel's research interests are in mathematical evolutionary models, mathematical ecology, and evolutionary trees.
 Daniel is supported by a Stanford Graduate Fellowship.
 (Sep 2023 - present)